lithops-cloud/lithops/docs/source/cli.rst

 Deletes all the information related to Lithops except the config file.
 It includes deployed runtimes and temporary data stored in the storage backend.
-Run this command is like *start from scratch* with Lithops.
+Running this command is like *starting from scratch* with Lithops.
 In some circumstances, when there is some inconsistency between the local machine and the cloud, it is convenient to run this command.